fern-api/fern/CONTRIBUTING.md

 Many of our tests rely on [Jest snapshot testing](https://jestjs.io/docs/snapshot-testing).
 To rewrite snapshots, use `-u`: `yarn test -u` and `yarn test:ete -u`.

 **Note**: use Node v18 when rewriting snapshots. `node -v` will let you know what version you're on.
 Node v20 is incompatible.
 Here are instructions on [how to change your Node version](https://chat.openai.com/share/776005d1-f3a8-4ad4-8851-9783e937bd61).
+You'll also need to install the open package by running `yarn add open`.

 ### CLI